hauke96/simple-task-manager/server/README.md

 The server requires a database called `stm` with the required tables as described below.
 This description assumes that you use docker instead of an direct installation of PostgreSQL.

-### Set Database user/pass as environment variable
+### Set Database user/password as environment variable

+**tl;dr:**
 * `export STM_DB_USERNAME=postgres STM_DB_PASSWORD=geheim`

-If you want to run test expressed below, user and pass should be as same as the above.
+If you want to run test expressed below, user and password must be as same as the above.

-If you want to run it as public site, you should change to your own unique one.
+If you want to run it as public site, you should change to your own **unique and secure** password.

 ### Start as docker container